Virginia Tech® home

 SUBMISSION PROCESS

-Please address each section in your proposal using Times New Roman 12 point font.
-Proposals should be limited to five pages, including images but not the coversheet.
+Please address each section in your proposal using Times New Roman 12 point font and standard margins.
+Proposals should be limited to five pages, including images but not the coversheet or references.
 Proposals received without cover sheet signatures will not be considered.

 SUBMISSION GUIDELINES